TuioDev/VivoKeyd-Challenge/README.md

 # VivoKeyd-Challenge
-Game proposed to the challenge organized by FIAP and promoted by VIvoKeyd.
+Game proposed to the challenge organized by FIAP and promoted by VivoKeyd.

 The game name is Rhythm Shiba.